NGWPC/ngencerf-server/README.md

 .
 └── s3
-    └── ngwpc-dev
+    └── ngwpc-dev/hydrfabric
 ```

 # Importing test data

 The `cli` directory contains an ngencerf.sh command line script which will allow you to import data and create a calibration run job without having to go though the UI.

 In the `import_test_data` directory, there are some sample import data files.
-Set environment variables with your username and password (or put them in ~/.bashrc)
+Set environment variables with your email and password (or put them in ~/.bashrc)
 ```
-$ export NGEN_USERNAME="your_username"
+$ export NGEN_USERNAME="your_email"
 $ export NGEN_PASSWORD="your_password"
 ```

-You can then run the `ngencerft.sh` script with one of the sample input files.
+You can then run the `ngencerf.sh` script with one of the sample input files.
 Everytime you run `ngencerf.sh`, a new Calibration Run job will be created.
-The different data files will create jobs will various amounts of data imported.
 The error messages that you get from the import are intended to let you know which data is still required to make the job runnable and at this point, can be ignored.

 The metadata section is totally ignored on import and can be used to add your own comments, as long as it is in Json format.